Emre

 Emre is a popular Turkish male given name that means "lover" and/or "friend".
 It is also a surname in Turkey.

-Etymology

 The most popular idea is that Emre originates from the Turkish imrenmek, meaning “to love, desire" or "to feel a longing".

 Emre is also associated with the Persian همراه (hamrâh), meaning "companion" or "fellow", although this may correlate more with the name Emrah.

-Popularity

 In Turkey, Emre is the 16th most common name among the male population.